 - Designating a dedicated point person to monitor cash flow, ensuring deposits into the funds’ cash accounts and confirming receipt of investor contributions;

-- Submitting a tax return to CIMA at the close of each fiscal year;
+- Submitting a tax return to CIMA at the close of each fiscal year; and

 - Informing CIMA, in writing, of any changes to the fund that impact the information previously submitted, within 21 days of the initial registration.